Keeping your brain sharp across the lifespan

 Research consistently identifies several factors that build cognitive reserve:

-Occupational complexity.
-Jobs that require complex thinking, problem-solving, and interpersonal skills appear protective.
+Occupational complexity refers to jobs that require complex thinking, problem-solving, and interpersonal skills, and these appear protective.

-Social engagement.
-Social interaction provides cognitive stimulation that helps maintain reserve.
+Social engagement is the cognitive stimulation that comes from interaction, and it helps maintain reserve.

-Physical activity.
-Exercise affects brain structure and function directly.
+Physical activity is exercise, and it affects brain structure and function directly.

-Multilingualism.
-Speaking multiple languages is associated with delayed onset of dementia symptoms.
+Multilingualism is the use of multiple languages, and it is associated with delayed onset of dementia symptoms.

 It's Never Too Late